Google Chrome V8 Type Confusion (prior 112.0.5615.121) Heap Corruption

 Vulnerability Analysis

 CVE-2023-2033 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 What is an Object Type Confusion Vulnerability?